fence-io/website/content/articles/networking/linux-network-namespace/index.md

 Container networking might seem complex and almost mystical initially, but it's actually built on basic Linux networking principles.
 By understanding these fundamentals, we can troubleshoot the container networking layers on a profound level.
 Furthermore, we might even create container networking solution from scratch for pure enjoyment.

-In this article we are going to covere the foundational elements of container networking, from the underlying principles of network namespaces to the practical tools and techniques for managing container networking environments.
+In this article we are going to cover the foundational elements of container networking, from the underlying principles of network namespaces to the practical tools and techniques for managing container networking environments.

 # Requirements

-- Linux host
+For this article, you'll require a Linux host system equipped with the following utilities: nsenter, ping, and tcpdump.

 # Dive Into The Foundations of Container Networking